Purdue-SoCET/gpu-design-logs/Fall-2025/Felix-Liu/week13.md

 - Testing and debugging saxby.asm.
 Currently, the program doesn't actually predicate correctly!
     - PC goes to branch PC rather than PC + 4 and predicating.
 - Fixed predication logic and halt_count (number of halted warps) logic.
 Currently trying to figure out what software is doing that is resulting in an integer overflow for a LW?
+ERROR FOUND: Currently emulator assumes blockdim of 1024 and gridsize of 1.
+This results in saxpy.asm trying to load from MEM[0] for warp=0, global_thread_id=0.
+This would be the CSRR instruction, which coincidentally happens to cause an integer overflow.
+Thus, I believe it is a software bug.